openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Searching plug-in** - Administration Console System Settings plug-in that enables the Include non-live items checkbox to be shown or hidden for search results.

-**Security Manager** - Administration Console tool that manages privileges and groups for users allowing fine grained control of user privileges for all areas of EQUELLA.
+**Security Manager** - Administration Console tool that manages privileges and groups for users allowing fine grained control of user privileges for all areas of openEQUELLA.
 Any permissions set on any access control or ACL page can be modified here.

 **Selection Session** -
 Dialog that provides an overview of resources available for selection during item contribution, displayed when using the Resource Selector contribution wizard control, or when using one of the resource selector tool tips in the HTML editor.
-Also a prominent feature of integrated EQUELLA installations.
+Also a prominent feature of integrated openEQUELLA installations.

 **Sequential steps** - Workflow step type that allows a sequence of workflow steps to be chained together for sequential completion.

 **Serial node** - See Sequential steps.

-**Share Pass plug-in** - Administration Console User Management plug-in that allows users to share licensed content outside EQUELLA.
+**Share Pass plug-in** - Administration Console User Management plug-in that allows users to share licensed content outside openEQUELLA.

-**Shared Secrets plug-in** - Administration Console User Management plug-in used to enable authentication of communications between EQUELLA and external systems enabling one password to be used.
+**Shared Secrets plug-in** - Administration Console User Management plug-in used to enable authentication of communications between openEQUELLA and external systems enabling one password to be used.

 **Shibboleth®** - Web-based single sign-on authentication framework.